Why the Elevate App Serves as the Perfect Proofreading Game

 6) Punctuation: Get a grip on punctuation!
 This will help you learn the rules for using various punctuation marks: commas, semicolons, colons, hyphens, apostrophes, and more.

-7) Spelling: This exercise trains you to snuff out spelling errors, including ones that slide right by your spellchecker.
-The game is played in three rounds; each round involves a specific game.
+7) Spelling: This exercise trains you to spot spelling errors, including ones that slip right by your spellchecker.
+It is played in three rounds, each involving a specific game.

 A few of the games you can play include the following: